-- 1 There's a huge double standard when it comes to how men and women are seen as decision-makers. - a when one group of people is unfairly given different treatment to another - 2 You see slightly mocking studies comparing women and men. - a saying unkind things to make someone look stupid - 3 Women are more collaborative. - a good at listening to other people's worries and offering them sympathy - b when one group of people have to be twice as good as another to get the same respect - b based on unreliable data - 4 Ironically, this is often seen as a weakness rather than a strength. - a used for saying that a situation is more surprising or shocking than you imagined - 5 It was the exact same scenario we'd been in a year before. - a location b used for saying that a situation is strange, because it is the opposite of what is true b good at working together with other people to achieve a b situation critical effective incapable indecisive poor risky same top-ranking 1 There's a cultural belief that women are of making smart choices at work.
-5 When stressed, men decisions than wome 2 There is a belief that men are quicker and more at making decisions.
-6 Women in the study own decision-making were more of their g ability.
+- 1 There's a huge double standard when it comes to how men and women are seen as decision-makers. - a when one group of people is unfairly given different treatment to another - 2 You see slightly mocking studies comparing women and men. - a saying unkind things to make someone look stupid - 3 Women are more collaborative. - a good at listening to other people's worries and offering them sympathy - 4 Ironically, this is often seen as a weakness rather than a strength. - a used for saying that a situation is more surprising or shocking than you imagined - 5 It was the exact same scenario we'd been in a year before. - a location critical effective incapable indecisive poor risky same top-ranking 1 There's a cultural belief that women are of making smart choices at work.
+5 When stressed, men tend to make more decisions than women.
+2 There is a belief that men are quicker and more at making decisions.
+6 Women in the study were more of their own decision-making ability.
 3 Decisiveness is the quality we look for in a leader.
-7 It was the exactyear before. scenario we'd been in a 4 During the teenage years girls are more than boys.
-My boss came into m judgem ny office and told me I had ent.
+7 It was the exact scenario we'd been in a year before.
+4 During the teenage years girls are more than boys.
+8 My boss came into my office and told me I had judgement.